bnosac/doc2vec/README.md

 - Take some data and standardise it a bit.
     - Make sure it has columns doc_id and text
-    - Make sure that each text has less than 1000 words
+    - Make sure that each text has less than 1000 words (a word is considered separated by a single space)
     - Make sure that each text does not contain newline symbols